coozoo/HomeworldRemasteredLauncher/README.md

 ## Preparations to use script

-You should install Lutris or Playonlinux in the way available for your distribution. winetricks should be installed as well
+Steam for linux with proton now supported and default.
+If you want to use windows distribution then you should install Lutris or Playonlinux in the way available for your distribution. winetricks should be installed as well

+###  Steam Linux (proton)

+Go to steam library and download game.
+After finishing download you should go inside library to game properties->compatibility and mark checkbos force to use specificsteamplay compatubility tool, select proton 4.11 there.
+After that try to launch game once from steam (this will trigger to download proton and create wine prefix).
+After that you can launch script and use setup prefix.
+Wait till everything will be installed.
+Intro video usually wiht some kinda lagging (only once it was normal for me).

 ### Setup Games inside Lutris or POL